ErichStyger/myTest/README.md

 # Docker
 - Installed Docker Desktop
 - To run it on a local docker, cd to Dockerfile:
-- build image with the Dockerfile: docker build -t pico-builder-image .
+- build image with the instructions in the Dockerfile: docker build -t pico-builder-image .

-- reate Container from the Image: docker create --name pico-builder-container pico-builder-image
+- create a Container from the Image: docker create --name pico-builder-container pico-builder-image
 - copy file out of container
 docker cp pico-builder-container:/project/src/build/blink.uf2 ./blink.uf2